Physical Impairment

 P53

-Athletes with co-ordination impairments who use canes, crutches or other walking aids.
+Athletes with co-ordination impairments in one or both legs who can stand and compete with the use of canes, crutches, or other walking aids.

 World Championships